 But the emergency is ending.
-The Employment Cost Index for September 2025 showed just 3.6% wage growth—the basis for 2027's likely raise, which would be the lowest since 2022.
-Housing allowances still leave troops covering 5% out of pocket by design, a gap that costs E-4s up to $212 monthly.
-And while Congress fixed the immediate crisis with cash, the 1962 compensation formula remains untouched.
-The three-year surge becomes a case study: Did it permanently close the civilian wage gap, or just buy time before the next recruitment collapse?
+The Employment Cost Index for September 2025 showed 3.6% wage growth—the basis for 2027's likely raise and the lowest since 2022.
+Housing allowances still leave troops covering 5% out of pocket by design, costing E-4s up to $212 monthly, and the 1962 compensation formula remains untouched.

 Pentagon Announces 30,000-Troop Force Expansion